sharetribe/flex-docs/src/docs/concepts-listings/listings-overview/index.md

 [listing events](/references/events/#supported-event-types) through the [Integration API](https://www.sharetribe.com/api-reference/integration.html),
 it is important to also pay attention to the state of the listing.
-For instance, in the default FTW template implementation the listing is created as draft and then goes through several updates in the draft state before it is published.
+For instance, in the default Sharetribe Web Template implementation, the listing is created as draft, and then goes through several updates in the draft state before it is published.
 In other words, to catch the correct listing event, it is useful to filter by both event type and listing state.

 ### Draft